YuvalWaitzman/Elevators-management-system/README.md

 1. The 'createCall' reducer is called when a button is clicked to call an elevator to a floor.
 It creates a new call object with a timestamp and floor number, pushes it onto the callQueue array in the state, and sets the button status to "Waiting".

-2. The 'assignElevator' reducer is called when an elevator is assigned to a call with a useEffect hook which dispatch an action whenever the callQueue is.
+2. The 'assignElevator' reducer is called when an elevator is assigned to a call, triggered with a useEffect hook which dispatch an action whenever the callQueue isn't empty and there are any eleavtors available.
 It chooses the available elevator with the shortest distance to the requested floor and sets its status to "occupied".
 It also updates the destinationFloor field of the chosen elevator with the floor number of the current call.
 If all elevators are occupied, it sets the anyElevatorAvailable field to false.

 3. The 'elevatorArrived' reducer is called when an elevator arrives at a floor.
 It sets the elevator status to "braking", updates its currentFloor field to the destination floor, and sets the destinationFloor field to null.
 It also sets the button status to "Arrived" and plays a sound effect.